|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 M X G X Hdd

-10. Assume that the generator efficiency is 0.8.
+10. Assume that the hydraulic turbine-generator efficiency is 0.80.
 Then the recoverable energy from storage is:

-11. Thus in changing from the fully charged state to the fully discharged state the pumped storage system could supply an additional 10 GW of electricity for 1998.4 hours.
-This storage time is sufficient to permit excess wind energy generated during the winter to be stored and later used during the summer.
-Canada's 5 GW share of the storage output could, in combination with sufficient wind and run-of-river electricity generation, be used to displace much of the existing fossil fueled electricity generation in Ontario.
+11. Thus in changing from the fully charged state to the fully discharged state the pumped storage system could supply 5 GW of electricity for 3820 hours.
+Canada's share of this storage capacity would displace much of the existing fossil fueled peaking electricity generation in Ontario.

 13. Converting this mass flow into a volume flow gives: